 It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

-Our houses get infested too from pets which bring them indoors and this means that human beings eventually get infested.
+Our houses get infested too from pets, which bring them indoors, which means that human beings eventually get plagued.

-To human beings, they cause diseases like bubonic plague and typhus fever and to the pets, they cause anemia and introduce tapeworms to them.
+To human beings, they cause diseases like bubonic plague and typhus fever, and to pets, they cause anemia and introduce tapeworms to them.

 Step 1 – Inspect Your Pets

-The following are signs that you should watch out for if your pets have been infested by fleas.
+The following are signs that you should watch out for if fleas have infested your pets.

-The very obvious sign that your pet has been infested by fleas is prolonged and repeated scratching your pets are doing.
-The main source of food for fleas is blood and it is only obtained by biting.
+The undeniable sign that fleas have infested your pet is prolonged and repeated scratching your pets are doing.
+The primary source of food for fleas is blood, and it is only obtained by biting.

-Pets, in turn, retaliate by scratching themselves and repeated grooming (for cats) so as to remove the fleas off their bodies.
+Pets, in turn, retaliate by scratching themselves and repeated grooming (for cats) to remove the fleas off their bodies.